 The thing you hear most often is, “I think I have a laying worker.”
 The misconception here is that a laying worker is much like a queen, and like a queen, there is just one.
-But when you think about how they come about, that doesn’t make any sense.
+But when you think about how they come about, that makes no sense.

 Why so many laying workers?

 It turns out that open worker brood pheromone is the stuff that suppresses the worker bees’ ovaries.
-Queen pheromone may play a part as well, but it’s the open brood pheromone that is the primary chemical suppressant.
-Without a source of these chemicals in the hive, the workers’ ovaries begin to mature.
-It doesn’t happen overnight, but gradually the workers begin to lay eggs.
-The exact time varies, but you may begin to see worker eggs about three weeks after the loss of your queen.
+Queen pheromones play a part as well, but open brood pheromone is the primary chemical suppressant.
+Without a source of these chemicals in the hive, the ovaries of some workers begin to mature.
+It doesn’t happen overnight, but gradually these bees will lay eggs.
+The exact time varies, but you may see worker eggs about three weeks after losing your queen.

 Think about it.
 You have thousands of worker bees in your hive and, all at the same time, they lose the open brood pheromone.
 That means that many, many workers may have maturing ovaries and they are maturing simultaneously.
 They all won’t develop into layers; for whatever reason, only some do.
 But it’s not just one, it is many—perhaps dozens, perhaps hundreds.

 Soon these workers are laying eggs all over the place.
-They place multiple eggs in cells or on top of stored pollen.
+They place multiple eggs in cells or atop stored pollen.
 They put eggs in cells with developing larvae.
 And they drop eggs on comb rims or even woodenware.
 The pattern is one of randomness.
-And because worker bees have no way to mate, all of the eggs are haploid (having a single set of chromosomes) and all will develop into drones.
+And because worker bees have no way to mate, all the eggs are haploid (having a single set of chromosomes) and all will develop into drones.